-- Free: The Free tier is not a trial period, giving users the ability to continue using it going forward without having to switch to a pay tier version.
+- Free: The Free tier is not a trial period, it’s an actual level of access to Airtable.
 Because users cannot use apps with bases in the Free tier, however, they will not be able to use Airtable Dashboards in the Free tier.

 - Plus: The Plus tier costs $10 to $12 per month per user.
-However, because it cannot make use of apps, it will not allow subscribers to use Airtable Dashboards.
+However, it also cannot make use of apps, so subscribers at this level cannot use Airtable Dashboards either.

 - Pro: The Pro tier costs $20 to $24 per month per user.
 Subscribers in this tier will be able to access apps from the Airtable Marketplace, so they can use Airtable Dashboards.
 The Pro includes a limit of 50,000 records per base and up to 20 GB of file storage per base.
 As with any tier in Airtable, users in the Pro tier do not have to deal with a limit on the number of bases they can have.

 - Enterprise: Airtable aims the Enterprise tier at large companies that need the highest levels of Airtable security and features.
 It has all of the features of the Pro tier, including the ability to make use of apps and Dashboards.
 Customers will need to contact Airtable directly to receive a pricing quote.

 When preparing to use Airtable Dashboards, it helps to understand some of the Airtable features you need to master before advancing to building Dashboards.

 Bases in Airtable

 Airtable’s developers use the term “bases” to refer to the database component of the software.
 One base, or database, will contain all of the data and files related to a project.
 Users can have an unlimited number of bases in all pricing tiers of Airtable.